oskarth/experiments.oskarth.com/content/unix01.md

 How does the output of ls end up in foo?
 To understand that we have to know a bit more about files work in Unix.
 The system call *open* is used to see the contents of a file.
 When we open a file to read or write to it, we get a *file descriptor* back.
-This file descriptor is just an *integer*.
+This file descriptor is just an *integer* that represents a specific file that a process can read or write to.
 There are three special integers, 0, 1, and 2.
 These are called, in order, *STDIN*, *STDOUT*, and *STDERR*.
 Another word for these is *standard streams*.
 Streams and files are closely related - the difference is that a stream doesn't necessarily end, since a process can keep writing to it while another process is reading from it.

 When we run `ls`, it returns the result by *printing* it [^11] to STDOUT, and STDOUT is what we see in the shell.
 File descriptors are handed out by the